 Wake up early, eat breakfast, breath in and out and focus your thoughts on the most important things.

 Written exams via Zoom

-Due to the pandemic, many exams are taking place online at the moment.
+Due to special circumstances, sometimes exams are taking place online at the moment.
 Inform yourself in time about the details of the exam and prepare for that – otherwise it will be stressful!
 Moiz talks about his exam and has some tips for you: